bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 When the queue is empty, flooding is done.

-Note that along the way the flooded grid will be used to mark the points that are reached by the flood (so it needs to be initialized as _NOT_VISITED_).

 At the end of the flooding process, the points can be conceptually classified as: not visited (not reached by the flood); visited and